den-materials/shared_modules/01-front-end-basics/js-array-iterators/27-28/README.md

 // same output as above
 ```

-See how that `fruitPrinter` function is now declared right inside the call to `fruits.forEach`?
-If we're not going to use fruitPrinter again anywhere else, this syntax can be quite convenient.
+See how `fruitPrinter` is now declared right inside the call to `fruits.forEach`?
+If we don't need to use `fruitPrinter` anywhere else, this syntax can be quite convenient.

 **Anonymous Functions**